-Note that as shown above, if ${\hat T} < T$, $\bm \varPi_1$ and $\bm \varPi_2$ can be any square matrices of dimension $T - {\hat T}$.
-Moreover, since the eigendecomposition of a matrix is unique if and only if all its eigenvalues are distinct, $\bm \varPsi_1$ and $\bm \varPsi_2$ in (\ref{eigende_HHGG}) and (\ref{decomp_G0}) may not be unique.
-Therefore, there may be different ways to simultaneously diagonalize $\bm Q_1$ and $\bm Q_2$.
-A more detailed analysis is provided in \cite{xu2022achievable2}.
+Note that as shown above, if ${\hat N} < N$, $\bm \varPi_1$ and $\bm \varPi_2$ can be any square matrices of dimension $N - {\hat N}$.
+Moreover, since the eigen-decomposition of a matrix is unique if and only if all its eigenvalues are distinct, $\bm \varPsi_1$ and $\bm \varPsi_2$ in (\ref{eigende_HHGG}) and (\ref{decomp_G0}) may not be unique.
+Therefore, there may be different ways to simultaneously diagonalize $\bm F_1$ and $\bm F_2$.